datapartnership/turkiye-earthquake-impact/notebooks/nighttime-lights/README.md

 * [05_ntl_trends_monthly.R](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/05_ntl_trends_monthly.R): Produce daily trends in daily nighttime lights for each administrative unit.
 Administrative units are group by earthquake intensity.
 * [05_avg_ntl_by_period.R](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/05_avg_ntl_by_period.R): Create a dataset of average nighttime lights for each administrative unit for different time periods.

+## Data

 The data for the analysis can be accessed from:

 * [Gas Flaring Location Data](https://datacatalog.worldbank.org/search/dataset/0037743)

 * __Black Marble Nighttime Lights:__ There are two options to access the data:

-  * The code [here](https://github.com/datapartnership/syria-economic-monitor/blob/main/notebooks/ntl-analysis/01_download_black_marble.R) downloads raw data from the [NASA archive](https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/products/VNP46A3/) and processes the data for Turkiye---mosaicing raster tiles together to cover Turkiye.
+  * The code [here](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/02_download_black_marble.R) downloads raw data from the [NASA archive](https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/products/VNP46A3/) and processes the data for Turkiye---mosaicing raster tiles together to cover Turkiye.
 Running the code requires a NASA bearer token; the documentation [here](https://github.com/ramarty/blackmarbler) describes how to obtain a token.

   * Pre-processed data can be downloaded from [here](URL), using the __Night Time Lights BlackMarble Data__